Trismegiste/WamBundle/README.md

 [![Build Status](https://secure.travis-ci.org/Trismegiste/WamBundle.png?branch=master)](http://travis-ci.org/Trismegiste/WamBundle)

-## A Warren's Abstract Machine for Symfony2.1
+## A Warren's Abstract Machine for Symfony2.3
 Original java version by Stefan Büttcher.<br/>
-PHP port, PhpUnit tests and bundle for Symfony2.1 by Florent Genette.
+PHP port, PhpUnit tests and bundle for Symfony2.3 by Florent Genette.

-Version 1.0 beta
+Version 1.3

 ## What ?
 A Warren Abstract Machine (WAM) is a virtual machine (like a JVM for Java) for Prolog.
-This library is intended to run on PHP 5.3 and preferably on Symfony 2.1.
+This library is intended to run on PHP 5.3 and preferably on Symfony 2.3.
 Prolog is a logic language which solve problems with an inference engine.